-- Submit your manuscript in MS Word or Rich Text Format.
+- Submit your manuscript in MS Word.

 - Block quotations should be indented one-half inch from both left and right margins.
 Quotations set apart in this way should be at least four full lines on the printed page.
 Omit quotation marks at the beginning and end of block quotations.